 - 6–7x more expensive than Hetk ($100 vs. $15 annually)

-- Privacy controls only in Pro tier, not base pricing
+- Privacy controls only in Pro tier

 - Booking features add complexity if you don’t need them

-- Steeper learning curve due to more features
+- Steeper learning curve

 - Overkill for personal use

-CalendarBridge — Traditional sync approach
+CalendarBridge — traditional sync approach

 Price: ~$96/year